 Things to Remember About the LEFT Function in Excel

-- The return value can be string or text value.
+- The return value can be a string or text value.

 - The return value depends on the arguments which you input in the formula syntax of OR function.

-- #VALUE! error – Occurs if the given (number_of_characters) argument is less than 0.
+- #VALUE!
+Error – This occurs if the given (number_of_characters) argument is less than 0.

 - Dates are put away in Excel as numbers, and it is just the cell formatting that makes them show up as dates in our spreadsheet.
 Therefore, if we attempt to use the Excel LEFT function on a date, it will return the starting characters of the number that represents that date.